 Additional Analyte for Understanding Glucose Tolerance

-Research connects impaired glucose tolerance to a variety of adverse outcomes, including diabetes, heart disease, and neuropathy, but the cellular-level drivers for glucose tolerance levels are not comprehensively understood .1-4 An array of complex factors influence glucose tolerance, and metabolites’ relationship to that tolerance are now being studied as an important research area.5,6 For example, metabolomic analysis of glucose tolerance offers a comprehensive characterization of what occurs at a cellular level to drive glucose tolerance.
-These results can have implications for diabetes as well as other indications where glucose tolerance and resistance correlate with pathology.7 A recent Stanford University School of Medicine and Baylor College of Medicine study published in Nature details metabolites’ involvement in biochemical pathways and their impact on glucose tolerance.7
+Research connects impaired glucose tolerance to a variety of adverse outcomes, including diabetes, heart disease, and neuropathy, but the molecular mechanisms driving glucose tolerance remain poorly understood.1-4 The array of complex factors influencing glucose tolerance, and metabolites’ relationship to that tolerance are now being studied is an important area of study.5,6 These results can have implications for diabetes as well as other disorders where glucose tolerance and insulin resistance correlate with disease development.7 A recent Stanford University School of Medicine and Baylor College of Medicine study published in Nature details metabolites’ involvement in biochemical pathways and their impact on glucose tolerance.7

 New Metabolites for Insulin Resistance Biomarkers